rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Anaerobic respiration/Lactate fermentation.md

-Mammalian muscle cells can respire **anaerobically** when doing <span style="color: lightgreen">strenuous exercise</span> (high-intensity exercise of a short duration. e.g. sprinting and weight lifting), as <span style="color: aqua">oxygen may be used up more rapidly than it can be supplied to the muscles</span>.
+Mammalian muscle cells can respire **anaerobically** when doing <span class="hi-green">strenuous exercise</span> (high-intensity exercise of a short duration. e.g. sprinting and weight lifting), as <span class="hi-green">oxygen may be used up more rapidly than it can be supplied to the muscles</span>.
 This process is called **lactate fermentation** or **lactic acid fermentation**.

 ![[lactate_fermentation.avif|500]]

-- After [[Glycolysis]], pyruvate accepts hydrogen from NADH to form lactic acid by reduction.
+- After [[glycolysis]], pyruvate accepts hydrogen from NADH to form lactic acid by reduction.
-- NAD is regenerated and can be used in [[Glycolysis]] again.
+- NAD is regenerated and can be used in [[glycolysis]] again.

 $\ce{glucose ->[enzymes] energy (2ATP) + 2 lactic acid}$